Friday, 18 August 2017

-Cover image courtesy Candlewick Press.
+Cover image courtesy Penguin Random House Canada.

-Tuesday, 25 July 2017
+Tuesday, 8 August 2017

 Needlework Tuesday is a regular weekly post where I share the progress of my various needlework projects over the past week.
 I enjoy the encouragement that I receive from my readers and in return visit their blogs and cheer them on with theirs.
 You are welcome to grab the cute little mouse and create your own Needlework Tuesday post.
 Leave a comment with a link and I'll be sure to visit with you.